 But study after study proves that over many years, using a balanced equity portfolio is one the best way to provide for your retirement income over many years.
 In fact, if you’re worried about inflation – and you better be – you simply can’t ignore equity as a tool to help you in the future.

 While using equity investments when you’re investing for income, short-term pain is to be expected.
 Over the long run, it’s usually more than worth it.
+There is one caveat I’d like to share with you – maybe two.

 The final way to invest for income is to loan out your money.
 You can do that with unsecured loans (read my Lending Club Reviews post for more information).
 Or you can provide mortgages for people who otherwise can’t qualify for a loan.
 This can be somewhat risky, but if the borrower doesn’t pay up, you can always evict them and sell the property to someone else.
 If you go this route, you’ll charge higher interest than the bank because the borrower is likely to be someone with a spotty credit history who probably needs to improve their credit score before the bank will lend them any money.